← all posts

 why LLM agents are better at IDOR than humans (and worse at race conditions)

-A hot take with receipts: 412 confirmed IDOR exploits in 90 days.
-Here is why the agent fleet eats this class for breakfast.
+A hot take: IDOR is the class the agent fleet eats for breakfast.
+Here is why.

 rae kimco-founder